 Pros of Refinancing a Personal Loan

-Find a Better Interest Rate: If your creditworthiness has improved or interest rates have dropped, a lower rate may be available when you refinance.
+Find a better interest rate.
+If your creditworthiness has improved or interest rates have dropped, a lower rate may be available when you refinance.
 And a lower rate can save you money on interest over the life of your loan.
-Adjust Your Paying Schedule: A new loan length may be a better fit for your current needs and goals.
+Adjust your loan payment schedule.
+A new loan length may be a better fit for your current needs and goals.
 (You could get a shorter payment term with higher payments, for example, or a longer payment term with lower payments.)
-Move to a New Rate Type: If your variable-rate loan makes you nervous or you want more consistent payments, you could change to a fixed-rate loan.
+Move to a new rate type.
+If your variable-rate loan makes you nervous or you want more consistent payments, you could change to a fixed-rate loan.

 Cons of Refinancing a Personal Loan

-Pay Extra Fees or Penalties.
+Pay extra fees or penalties.
 You may face some unexpected costs as you end one loan and start another.
 You might have to pay a prepayment penalty to your old lender if you refinance.
 Or your new lender may charge an origination fee to cover administrative costs.
 These and other potential fees can add to the cost of refinancing.
-Spend Time Researching and Applying for a Refinance Loan.
+Spend time researching and applying for a refinance loan.
 Despite online comparison sites and lenders that offer clear information (and quick prequalifications) on their websites, shopping for a new loan can still be painful.
 It can take some time to sit down and do the work, and you may still not get the rates and terms you want.
-Take a Hit to Your Credit Score.
+Take a hit to your credit score.
 Most lenders require a hard credit inquiry during the application process, which could cause your credit score to dip temporarily.
-See below for more about how this could impact not just your score, but your credit history.

 Can Refinancing Hurt Your Credit History?